brker/GrapeHealth/index.md

-## PlantHealth
+## GrapeHealth

-PlantHealth is a mobile application that recognize grape plant diseases via image recognition and chatbot.
+GrapeHealth is a mobile application that recognize grape plant diseases via image recognition and chatbot.

 # Group Members